Shady Hill School

-Shady Hill School is an independent, co-educational day school in Cambridge, Massachusetts.
+Shady Hill School, or SHS, is an independent, co-educational day school in Cambridge, Massachusetts.
 Founded in 1915, Shady Hill serves students in pre-kindergarten (called 'Beginners' by the school) through 8th grade.
 The school has an enrollment of approximately 500 students.

 Mark Stanek became the school's sixth director in 2010; he was a math teacher and a former Head of School at Ethical Culture Fieldston School in New York.
 Former director Bruce Shaw stepped down in June 2010.

 History

 Shady Hill was founded in 1915 by a group of Cambridge families, including John Hubbard Sturgis Jr., Agnes Boyle O'Reilly, and her husband William Ernest Hocking.
 The school was first held on the "back porch" of the Hockings' house on Quincy Street in Cambridge.
 The school enrollment quickly outgrew the Hocking home, and the Cooperative Open Air School (as it was originally known) moved to the Charles Eliot Norton estate at the corner of Scott and Holden Streets in Cambridge.
 The school took its current name from this location, Shady Hill Square, before moving to the school's current location on Coolidge Hill, also in Cambridge.